Chapter 8. Central Dogma

 ⑴ Genes and Chromosomes

-① 1 gene 1 enzyme: Beadle and Tatum’s experiment
+① One gene, one enzyme hypothesis: Beadle and Tatum’s experiment

-Know-how 2.
-The more the mutant grows, the more involved it is in metabolism
+○ Tip 2.
+The more a mutant grows, the earlier the step it is involved in the metabolic pathway.

-② 1 gene 1 protein theory: Proteins that do not function as enzymes are found
+② One gene, one protein hypothesis: Proteins that do not function as enzymes are found.

 ① Overview of gene expression

-○ Second, each tissue cell only transfers specific genes, resulting in different gene expression patterns, resulting in different structures and functions.
+○ Second, each tissue cell transcribes only specific genes, resulting in different gene expression patterns, which lead to variations in structure and function.

 3. DNA replication